-$$\phi = \tan^{-1} \left(\frac{gd}{v^2} \right)$$
+$$\phi = \tan^{-1} \left( \frac{gd}{v^2} \right)$$

-- 9.5.6 Position the propulsion system to be the correct distance away from, height above and correctly aimed at the vehicle. - 9.5.7 The angle φ shall be set so that the impactor is at the top of the ballistic at the point of first contact.
+- 9.5.6 Position the propulsion system to be the correct distance away from, height above and correctly aimed at the vehicle. - 9.5.7 The angle $\phi$ shall be set so that the impactor is at the top of the ballistic at the point of first contact.

-Figure 26: Ballistic Correction Procedure
+Figure 25: Ballistic Correction Procedure

-- 9.5.8 Set the speed control on the propulsion system to give $11.1 \text{m/s} \pm 0.2 \text{m/s}$ at the point of first contact.
-The velocity measuring device should be able to measure to an accuracy of at least ± 0.02 m/s.
+- 9.5.8 Set the speed control on the propulsion system to give 11.1m/s ±0.2m/s at the point of first contact.
+The velocity measuring device should be able to measure to an accuracy of at least ±0.02 m/s.
 The effect of gravity shall be taken into account when the impact velocity is obtained from measurements taken before the point of first contact. - 9.5.9 The direction of impact at the point of first contact shall be in the horizontal plane and parallel to the longitudinal vertical plane of the vehicle.
 The axis of the legform shall be vertical at the time of first contact.
-The tolerance to these directions is $\pm 2^{\circ}$. - 9.5.10 At the time of first contact the impactor shall have the intended orientation about its vertical axis, for correct operation of the knee joint, with a tolerance of $\pm 2^{\circ}$. - 9.5.11 At the time of first contact the centre line of the legform impactor shall be within ± 10 mm of the selected impact point. - 9.5.12 During contact between the legform impactor and the vehicle, the impactor shall not contact the ground or any object not part of the vehicle. - 9.5.13 Fire the propulsion system.
+The tolerance to these directions is $\pm 2^{\circ}$ . - 9.5.10 At the time of first contact the impactor shall have the intended orientation about its vertical axis, for correct operation of the knee joint, with a tolerance of $\pm 2^{\circ}$ . - 9.5.11 The bending moments shall be $\pm 10.0$ Nm within the 30ms immediately prior to impact. - 9.5.12 At the time of first contact the centre line of the legform impactor shall be within $\pm 10$ mm of the selected impact point. - 9.5.13 It is recommended that the above tolerances are halved for the purposes of Euro NCAP testing. - 9.5.14 During contact between the legform impactor and the vehicle, the impactor shall not contact the ground or any object not part of the vehicle. - 9.5.15 Fire the propulsion system.

-9.6.1 Take at least two still photographs of the resultant dent, one from the side and one from the front.
+- 9.6.1 Take at least two still photographs of the resultant dent, one from the side and one from the front.
 Each photograph shall have some means of identifying the vehicle and test location.
-The preferred method shall be to use unique run numbers for each test.
+The preferred method shall be to use unique run numbers for each test. - 9.6.2 Additional photographs may be required for an individual test at the Project Managers discretion.

-- 9.6.2 Additional photographs may be required for an individual test at the Project Managers discretion. - 9.6.3 Check that no CAC has been exceeded before conducting the next test, if this has occurred then the impactor must be re-certified before the next test. - 9.6.4 Replace any damaged part of the vehicle that will affect the results of the next test with new parts according to Section 8.3. - 9.6.5 Repeat procedure for the next impact location.
+- 9.6.3 Check that no CAC has been exceeded before conducting the next test, if this has occurred then the impactor must be re-certified before the next test. - 9.6.4 Replace any damaged part of the vehicle that will affect the results of the next test with new parts according to Section 8.3. - 9.6.5 Repeat procedure for the next impact location.